Back

 Playable Ads

 It is the most complex but the most elegant type of app advertisement: it allows users to interact with content.
 In this case, a user is offered to play a mini-game.
 This format came from the gaming industry but soon gained ground and was adopted by other verticals.
-For example, a playable ad on the Ruli.ru website offers a user to magnify various parts of a car with a lens.
-When you look at a car part through a magnifying lens, it triggers a popup window containing information about the technical condition, run, car owner’s number, and other essential parameters.
+For example, a playable ad on the Ruli.ru website allows a user to magnify various car parts with a lens.
+When you look at a car part through a magnifying lens, it triggers a pop-up window containing information about the technical condition, run, car owner’s number, and other essential parameters.
 Such an ad is a great way to attract someone planning to purchase a car.

 Interactive advertising content ensures the audience’s attention